wavefrontHQ/docs/integrations/logstash.md

     ```
 {% endraw %}

    You can send log events to Wavefront using the output plugin for Logstash.
-The events must have the following format:{% raw %}
+The events must have the following format:{% raw %}
     ```
     {
        "bytes" => {